Time Fades Away: Recording

 While no master tape was created in the traditional sense, stereo tapes were in fact created while cutting to enable future remastering.

 Release

 Time Fades Away was released on Reprise on October 15, 1973, catalogue number MS 2151.
 The album reached #22 on the Billboard Top LPs & Tape chart, and quickly achieved gold status, selling over 1 million copies in both the US and UK.
 It was issued on vinyl, cassette and 8-track.

-The album's title track was briefly released as a picture disc single in November 1973, with the B-side of "Last Trip to Tulsa", a live version of the song recorded in Baton Rouge, Louisiana on the Time Fades Away tour and unavailable anywhere else at that time.
+The album's title track was briefly released as a 7" single in November 1973, with the B-side of "Last Trip to Tulsa", a live version of the song recorded in Baton Rouge, Louisiana on the Time Fades Away tour and unavailable anywhere else at that time.
 It continued to remain unavailable for another 47 years until its release on the Neil Young Archives Volume II: 1972–1976 box set released in November 2020.

 Legacy

 Cameron Crowe pays homage to both the album itself and the Joel Bernstein album cover photograph in his movie Almost Famous.
 In great detail, as the lights go down during Stillwater's first concert performance of the movie, the short scene recreates the cover, from the raised hand of the concert-goer, to the solitary rose at the edge of the stage.